bansi36/NLP-fb_comments-scraper/README.md

     - counting the occurrences of tokens in each document.

     - normalizing and weighting with diminishing importance tokens that occur in the majority of samples / documents.
+--> each individual token occurrence frequency (normalized or not) is treated as a feature.
+--> vectorization, the general process of turning a collection of text documents into numerical feature vectors.